Makisala

 Mara River CrossingsJuly to September

-• June to August: Dry season starts, best time for luxury safaris and wildlife viewing; migration near Grumeti River in June and Mara River crossings in July-August.
+June to August: The dry season starts, making this the best time for safaris and wildlife photography.
+The migration nears the Grumeti River in June and the Mara River in July and August.
+Temperatures are cooler, and most lodges operate at full capacity.

 Frequently Asked Questions